JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 ### Beta status of unsigned integers

 The design of unsigned types is in [Beta](evolution/components-stability.html), meaning that its compatibility is best-effort only and not guaranteed.
-When using unsigned arithmetics in Kotlin 1.3+, a warning will be reported, indicating that this feature is has not been released as stable.
+When using unsigned arithmetics in Kotlin 1.3+, a warning will be reported, indicating that this feature has not been released as stable.
 To remove the warning, you have to opt in for usage of unsigned types.

 There are two possible ways to opt-in for unsigned types: with requiring an opt-in for your API, or without doing that.